ATS & Screening

-Resume Formatting That ATS Systems Quietly Break
+Resume Formatting Mistakes That ATS Systems Quietly Reject

 Overview: Some formatting choices look modern but quietly break ATS parsing.
 Here is what to avoid — and what to use instead.